filecoin-project/filecoin-docs/docs/mine/connectivity.md

 Another option is to use an [ssh reverse tunnel](https://www.howtogeek.com/428413/what-is-reverse-ssh-tunneling-and-how-to-use-it) to setup the proxy between your miner machine and the public IP machine.

-With this approach, you would like a local port in your local address to a public port in the public IP machine and then would announce the public port + public IP address to the world using the right multiaddr, but when peers dial back to you, they are dialing through that tunnel to your miner machine.
+With this approach, you would link a local port in your local address to a public port in the public IP machine, and then would announce the public port + public IP address to the world.
+When peers dial back to you on your public multiaddr, the traffic is relayed through that tunnel to your miner machine.